Time is running out to file your 2018/19 Self Assessment paper tax return.

 Tax return deadlines

-If you need to complete a Self-Assessment paper tax return for the 2017/18 tax year, time is running out to file it.
+If you need to file a Self Assessment paper tax return for the 2018/19 tax year, you'll need to get a move on.

 The deadline for completed paper tax returns is 31 October and if you fail to do it on time you will be hit with a £100 fine.

-If you're filing your self-assessment online - with the deadline of 31 January 2019 - please go to our specialised guide.
+If you want to file your Self Assessment online – with the deadline of 31 January 2020 – please go to our specialised guide.

-What you need to fill in your tax return
+What documents you'll need for your tax return

 To make sure you fill in the form correctly it’s important to have all the information you need to hand.